httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 weaker.

 SRI defines no method for a client to declare an integrity assertion on resources it transfers to a server.
-In contrast, the `Digest` header field can appear on requests.
+In contrast, the `Digest` field can appear on requests.

 ## Supporting Both SRI and Representation Digest